briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 - frontend does not require any build-time configuration (all configuration needed by frontend is fetched from backend)
 - backend application's configuration is driven by plain-text environment variables at run-time
 - engineering team uses AWS
-- automation pipeline exists for building, tagging and pushing backend and frontend containers to an ECR repository
+- automation pipeline exists for building, tagging and pushing backend and frontend container images to an ECR repository
 - devops team uses AWS ECS for running containerized workloads
 - devops team uses Terraform for provisioning infrastructure
 - devops team uses GitHub Actions for building automation pipelines